SRCH2/srch2-ngn/readme.txt

    shell> cmake -DBUILD_RELEASE=OFF ..

-  To compile it using the debug mode:
+  To compile it using the release mode:

    shell> cmake -DBUILD_RELEASE=ON ..